aaronpickard/aaronpickard.github.io/Post_Draft_TRL_for_software.md

 First, what is a TRL?
 It is a metric used by NASA to assess how well-developed a technology is.
 They even have a handy reference chart for it! (embed image, cite nasa - https://www.nasa.gov/directorates/heo/scan/engineering/technology/txt_accordion1.htm).

-The system works well for NASA, and for the Department of Defense.
+The system works well for NASA, and for the Department of Defense (which uses a slightly different system).
 However, I do not think that the metric works particularly well for software outside of these two organizations (and supporting contractors), because the metric does not consider the cyclical nature of software development, as opposed to hardware products which are more frequently either one-offs, or several copies of the same design with no incremental improvement.
-FURTHERMORE,

 NASA product development tends to take longer than commercial software development, which is more likely to be managed according to agile development principles.
 These principles enable products to succeed, or fail, much more quickly.
 While TRLs could work for software (which is a technology), it should be possible to create a more precise metric to assess the readiness of software, given how much more limited in scope “software” is than “technology.”